mjkoster/interfaces/draft-ietf-core-interfaces.md

 {{I-D.ietf-core-resource-directory}} uses the concepts of collections, interfaces and function sets.

 If defines a number of interfaces: discovery, registration, registration update, registration removal, read endpoint links, update endpoint links, registration request interface, removal request interface and lookup interface.
-However it does not assign an inteface description identifier (if=) to these interfaces.
+However it does not assign an interface description identifier (if=) to these interfaces.

 It does define a resource directory function set which specifies relevant content formats and interfaces to be used between a resource directory and endpoints.
 However it does not follow the format proposed by this document.